wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 #### EKS Blueprints for Terraform

-The manual steps and automation used below installs within AWS an EKS cluster containing:
+The manual steps and automation used below installs within AWS:

+   * A VPC with 3 Private Subnets and 3 Public Subnets
+   * EKS Cluster Control plane with one managed node group
+   * Internet gateway for Public Subnets and NAT Gateway for Private Subnets

    * AWS Load Balancer Controller
    * Cluster Autoscaler